tombulled/enumb/README.md

 Concise, Pythonic Enums

 ## Prelude
-Are you fed up of writing `enum.auto()`... then you're in the right place!
+This library was created out of the frustration of writing `enum.auto()`.

 ## Installation
 This library uses [Poetry](https://github.com/python-poetry/poetry) and can easily be installed using *pip*